rust-lang/rfcs/text/0000-forbidden-value-trait.md

 # Summary

 Some types have one or more forbidden values.
 Such values can be sometimes used to perform [optimizations](https://github.com/rust-lang/rust/pull/45225).
-For example, rustc currently uses a known forbidden value of certain types `A` (like `&T`, `Box<T>`, `NonNull<T>`, `NonZeroI8` and some enum types) to represent the `None` enum variant of `Option<A>`.
+For example, rustc currently uses a known forbidden value of a certain type `A` (like `&T`, `Box<T>`, `NonNull<T>`, `NonZeroI8` and some enum types) to represent the `None` enum variant of `Option<A>`.
 I propose to give users the ability to enable the same optimizations for types rustc currently doesn't know a forbidden value exists for.

 # Motivation